Fahim Rahman

 • Violations of HIPAA or patient privacy rules: Unauthorized sharing of patient information or failure to secure sensitive medical data can result in serious legal consequences for healthcare providers.
 Reporting such violations ensures compliance and protects patient privacy.

-• Unsafe workplace practices: Exposure to hazardous materials, lack of protective equipment, or violations of Occupational Safety and Health Administration (OSHA) standards can put both employees and patients at risk.
+• Unsafe workplace practices: Exposure to hazardous materials, lack of protective equipment, or violations of Occupational Safety and Health Administration (OSHA) standards or California’s Division of Occupational Safety and Health (Cal/OSHA) can put both employees and patients at risk.
 Reporting unsafe conditions helps maintain a safe healthcare environment.

 Understanding these scenarios helps employees recognize when protections apply and when legal guidance may be necessary to navigate reporting safely.